Tag: knowledge

 2) What are some characteristics of “Resurrection” hope versus “normal” hope?
 What could be the difference between Resurrection hope and Saving hope?

-3) Often we look at the weaknesses of people in the Scriptures and with, “glad that’s not me.”
+3) Often we look at the weaknesses of people in the and respond with, “glad that’s not me.”
 Except it is.
 When were you like the Emmaus Road disciples?
 When were you like Paul?

 • HE IS RISEN!